tamzidpeace/Commit-Craft/README.md

 ## Known Issues

 - May not work correctly with very large diffs
-- Requires internet connection to access Gemini API
+- Requires internet connection to access the AI API

 ## Release Notes

 ### 0.0.1

-Initial release of cmg
+Initial release of CommitCraft